 The Associate in Liberal Arts degree provides a broad background of knowledge rather than a course of study narrowly focused on preparation for a specific field of employment or profession.
 This degree develops reasoning, judgment, and expression abilities.
-Students who earn the ALA degree may transfer to a baccalaureate institution within the state of Washington with assurance that they have satisfied all or most of the basic requirements (General University Requirements).
-This means, generally, that the ALA transfer student can begin work on their specialized, major course work as soon as they transfer.

 To qualify for this degree, students must complete a minimum of 90 credits in courses numbered 100 or above, with a cumulative grade point average (GPA) of at least 3.0 ("B" average).